Faculty in Residence Call for Applications

-The Rawlins Hall and Honors Hall Faculty in Residence (FIR) Program is a collaboration between the Honors College and Residence Life.
-FIR are tasked with the building of relationships with residents through formal structured programming and informal interactions within the Residence Hall in which they reside.
+The UNT Honors College and the Department of Housing and Residence Life are soliciting applications for the faculty-in-residence program.
+The selected candidate will serve as Faculty in Residence (FIR) in Honors Hall for the 2024/2025 and 2025/2026 academic years.
+FIR are tasked with building relationships with residents through formal structured programming and informal interactions within the Residence Hall in which they reside.

 Goals of the FIR Program